spaceymonk/spaceymonk.github.io/_posts/2021-02-28-File-Systems-FAT12.md

 title: "File Systems: FAT12"
 layout: post
 categories: [File Systems, FAT]
+customexcerpt: "In this post I will share how plain FAT12 file system, meaning without the long file name and directory support, works with all necessary information (equations, limits etc.)."
 ---

 In this post I will share how plain FAT12 file system, meaning without the long